smyk07/scull/AGENDA.md

 - [x] NEC Switch over to LLVM backend (use c bindings)
   - Targets: x86_64, ARM64, RISCV64

+- [x] NEC Handle LLVM target selection in cstate, rather than in backend.c or llvm.c

+- [ ] NEC -S cli flag and --emit-llvm flag, and general CLI improvements
+  - only emit the output file in current directory unless specified, else use `/tmp`

 - [ ] NEC Develop C Backend

 - [ ] NEC Arenas / Allocators instead of the current allocation method